MrGreglet/home-lab/windows-server/AD-group-policies.md

 	PasswordHistoryCount        : 24
 	ReversibleEncryptionEnabled : False

 ### This confirms the settings change took place!
-Nowe to check the comain controllers group policiy, I already knwo from earlier it exists and is enabled
+Nowe to check the domain controllers group policiy, I already knwo from earlier it exists and is enabled

 ### but now I need to know where its applied and what settings it controls.